HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 2. Validation and processing: We implement mechanisms to validate the model's output against our defined schema, ensuring it meets our criteria before further processing or merging into other systems.

 These components work together to create a robust framework for generating structured outputs from LLMs.
+Let's explore how to implement them with Python in the Anthropic API.

 ## Obtaining Structured Outputs via Prompt Engineering with Anthropic's Claude API

 Structured generation can be implemented explicitly through careful prompting of the model or implicitly with an algorithm called guided decoding, which manipulates the model generation at each token to enforce the desired structure.
 By leveraging both, we can exert fine-grained control over the model's responses while maintaining flexibility.
-Let's explore how to implement these concepts in Python in the Anthropic API.

-We start with setting up traditional text generation with Anthropic's Claude API.
-We will think about what makes a good schema and exploit prompt engineering to guide the model towards the desired output format.
-After a few experiments with prompt-engineering we will explore two more advanced techniques to enforce structured generation: assistant response prefilling and function calling.
+We will now exploit prompt engineering to guide the model towards the desired output format.
+After a few experiments, we will use two more advanced techniques to enforce structured generation: assistant response prefilling and function calling.

+### Setting Up Our Environment
 Let's start by setting up our environment and installing the anthropic library.
 First in the terminal we install the anthropic library and set up our API key.

 ```bash
 pip install anthropic
 ```
 If you do not have an API key, you can obtain one by registering for an account on the [Anthropic API](https://console.anthropic.com/settings/api-keys).
-To set up our API key in a secure way have two alternatives either register to the global environment variable or store the key in a .env file and load it using the python library `python-dotenv`.
-Which can be installed with the following command
+To set up our API key in a secure way, either register to the global environment variable or store the key in a .env file and load it using the python library `python-dotenv`, which can be installed with the following command:

 ```bash
 pip install python-dotenv
 ```
-If you are following the tutorial from the cloned github repository, you can find the .env.copy file in the root of the repository, rename it to .env after editing it with your API key.
-Otherwise, you can create the file yourself and add the following line
+If you are following the tutorial from the cloned github repository, you can find the .env.copy file in the root of the repository (please rename it to .env after editing it with your API key).
+Otherwise, you can create the file yourself and add the following line:

 ```bash
 ANTHROPIC_API_KEY='YOUR_API_KEY'
 ```

-In case we choose to register to the global environment variable we run the following command in the terminal
+In case we choose to register to the global environment variable we run the following command in the terminal:

 ```bash
 export ANTHROPIC_API_KEY='YOUR_API_KEY'
 ```
-Now in python to check that everything is working we can run the following code using dotenv
+Now, back in Python, we check that everything is working we can run the following code using `dotenv`:

 ```python
 from dotenv import load_dotenv